 - Similar Route: 7.6 miles – The main loop plus a romp south down the AT.
 [Bearfort Mountain – State Line, Surprise Lake, Ernest Walter, AT South]

-- Option: To Surprise Lake via the Bearfort Ridge trail from a different parking area.
+- Nearby: To Surprise Lake via the Bearfort Ridge trail from a different parking area.

-Map: North Jersey Trails is best, you can get by with the basic park map but it doesn’t contain the NY section of the AT.
+North Jersey Trails is best, the park map doesn’t contain the NY section of the AT.

-Books: Not aware of a book that includes the out-and-back section of the AT for extra viewpoints like this route.
+Not aware of a book that includes the out-and-back section of the AT for extra viewpoints like this route.
 An excellent variation is in 50 Hikes in New Jersey and 60 Hikes Within 60 Miles: New York City.
 The shorter 4.1 loop can be found in Hike of the Week, Take a Hike New York City, Best Day Hikes Near New York City, and Hiking the Jersey Highlands.
-Variation without State Line is in Hiking New Jersey.
-Detailed trail descriptions found in the The New Jersey Walk Book.

 287N to exit 55, take Rt 511 towards Wanaque.
 Follow 511 as it makes a right (Lakeside Rd) and hugs the west side of Greenwood Lake.
 Take it all the way to just before the NY border (if you hit the border, you went too far).